robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0615/README.md

 ## Overview

+This sketch generates random gates based on a knob and an LFSR (Linear Feedback Shift Register).
+Here's how it works:

-The knob is just a value that is compared to the LFSR if its low then the check is the bottom 8 bits vs the value.
+- The knob sets a value compared to the LFSR.
+If the knob value is low, the check compares the bottom 8 bits of the LFSR to the knob value.

-So a zero is pretty much always lower that the LFSR and is not a drop.

-There is no debouncing, consider a lpf in from of the clock.  it does not take much
+- A zero knob value almost always results in no drops.

-The CV adds to the value and  it rotates at 255 so 50% + 20% = 70%...but it will wrap.
-This means that if your only interested in using the cv...turn the knob to zero.
+- The CV input adds to the knob value.
+Note: the value wraps at 255, so 50% + 20% = 70%, but it will wrap around.
+If you only want to use the CV, set the knob to zero.

+There is no debouncing, so consider adding a low-pass filter in front of the clock.

 ## Pinout